 Improved Vocabulary And Better Verbal Skills

-The more you read, the more your knowledge, intelligence and capacity to understand things increases.
-A person who reads regularly comes across many books written by various authors – in different tone and styles.
+The more you read, the more your knowledge, intelligence, and capacity to understand things increases.
+A person who reads regularly encounters books written by various authors in different tones and styles.

 Retain Mental Capacity Through The Aging Process